ROBOTIS-GIT/emanual/docs/en/software/rplus1/task/getting_started.md

 ![img_install][img_install]

-`Note` To execute RoboPlus, .NET FrameWork 3.5 or higher version is required.
+**NOTE** : To execute RoboPlus, .NET FrameWork 3.5 or higher version is required.
 When installing RoboPlus, if the automatic installation of .NET FrameWork fails, .NET FrameWork must be installed separately.
 {: .notice}

 ### RoboPlus Install Failure